shiltemann/CTF-writeups-public/Hackvent_2022/writeup.md

 ![](writeupfiles/dec3/nullbytes.png)

-but these don't really affect us since we're making the program compute the answer for us.
+But these won't really affect us since we're making the program compute the answer for us.

 Here is the code we add near the bottom of the file: